dcamilleri/fast-push/README.md

 # fast-push
-Git add commit and push your files with `fpush` command
+Git add commit and push your files with one command

 Tired of always have to `git add`, `git commit` and `git push`?
 Be lazy and super fast with `fpush` command, which does everything for you.

+[![NPM](https://nodei.co/npm/fast-push.png)](https://www.npmjs.com/package/fast-push)

 ## Install

-[![NPM](https://nodei.co/npm/fast-push.png)](https://www.npmjs.com/package/fast-push)

 ```
 $ npm install -g fast-push